The Ultimate Guide to Becoming a Pharmacy Technician

 For programs that have an externship component, you’ll work with the school to set up and complete your hours, usually at a local retail pharmacy.

-What are the required skills to become a pharmacy technician
+Requirements to become a pharmacy technician

 Successful pharmacy technicians have strong customer service skills, interpersonal communication skills, and are detail-oriented.
 They work well with others, follow directions and supervision given by the pharmacist, and are capable of applying what they learned in school on the job.